-- (i) The Company had no fixed assets during and at the year end.
-Therefore, the reporting requirements of paragraph 3(i) of the Order are not applicable. - (ii) The Company had no inventory during and at the year end.
-Therefore, the reporting requirements of paragraph 3(ii) of the Order are not applicable. - (iii) The Company has not granted loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Act.
-Therefore, the reporting requirements of paragraph 3 (iii) of the Order are not applicable. - (iv) The Company has not given loans, made investments, or provided guarantees or security, attracting the provisions of sections 185 and 186 of the Act.
-Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted deposits from the public within the meaning of Sections 73 to 76 or any other relevant provisions of the Act and the rules framed there under. - (vi) We have broadly reviewed books of accounts maintained by the company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Act and are of the opinion that prima facie prescribed accounts and records have been maintained by the company in respect of construction activity. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including income tax, goods and services tax and other material statutory dues as applicable have generally been regularly deposited during the year by the Company with the appropriate authorities except that there was some delay on few occasions in depositing Tax Deducted at Source. - According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, cess, goods and services tax and other material statutory dues were in arrears as at 31st March 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income tax, or goods and services tax or custom duty or excise duty which have not been deposited with the appropriate authorities on account of any dispute.
+- (i) The Company does not hold any property, plant and equipment, intangible assets, hence reporting under clause 3(i) of the Order is not applicable. - (ii) (a) The Company does not have any inventory during and at the year end and hence the reporting requirements of paragraph 3(ii)(a) of the Order are not applicable. (b) During any point of time of the year, the company has not been sanctioned working capital limits in excess of Rs.
+5 crores, in aggregate, from banks or financial institutions on the basis of security of current assets.
+Hence the reporting requirements of paragraph 3(ii)(b) of the Order are not applicable. - (iii) The Company has not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships or any other parties.
+The reporting requirements of paragraph 3 (iii)(a), (c), (d), (e) and (f) of the Order are not applicable. - (iv) The Company has not given loans, made investments or provided guarantees or security, attracting the provisions of sections 185 and 186 of the Act.
+Hence the reporting requirements of paragraph 3(iv) of the Order are not applicable. - (v) The Company has not accepted any deposits or deemed deposits within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of deposits) rules, 2014 (as amended).
+Accordingly, the provisions of clause 3(v) of the order are not applicable and hence not commented upon. - (vi) We have broadly reviewed books of accounts maintained by the company pursuant to the rules made by the Central Government for the maintenance of cost records under section 148(1) of the Act and are of the opinion that prima facie prescribed accounts and records have been maintained by the company in respect of construction activity. - (vii) (a) In our opinion, the Company is regular in depositing the undisputed statutory dues, including Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, cess and other material statutory dues, as applicable, with appropriate authorities except that tax deducted at source was not regularly deposited during the year.

+According to the information and explanations given to us, no undisputed amounts payable in respect of Goods and Service Tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Customs, duty of Excise, Value Added Tax, Cess and other material statutory dues were in arrears as at March 31, 2022 for a period of more than six months from the date they became payable except interest on Tax deducted at source amounting to INR 1.16 Million.

+(b) There are no statutory dues referred in sub-clause (a) above which have not been deposited on account of dispute as on March 31, 2022.